liedhay/Yogurt-Website/README.md

 # Yogurt-Website
 YOGURT WEBSITE..
 This is a simple website template for any yogurt website.
-Technologies used to build this website include: HTML5 and CSS3.
+Technologies used to build this website include: HTML5 and CSS3 and font awesome.
 This website template is not responsive.
-Coded by: YUSUF ABDUL-QUADRI OLAIDE.
+Built by: YUSUF ABDUL-QUADRI OLAIDE.